Glendale, AZ Campus

 Peer-tutoring services, available during all academic years, are designed to help you enhance test-taking skills, modify study habits, and/or focus on critical material and content.

 To protect MWU students and patients, Midwestern University requires you to submit documented proof of immunity against certain diseases prior to and during their enrollment.
+It is also a requirement for all students to carry health insurance.

 Midwestern University makes reasonable accommodations to the physical and mental limitations of students, faculty, and staff to the extent that such accommodation does not impose an undue hardship on the conduct of its business.
 MWU's building planning includes reasonable accommodation to the special needs of disabled individuals and disabled veterans, including access to the building, use of restroom facilities, and mobility requirements within the building and parking locations.